ibrahimabah/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
-    ✅  "Each element contains a unique class name"
+    - ✅ "Each element contains a `unique class` name"

 - Did you use the grouping selector for styles that both elements share?
-    ✅  "Both classes is targeted to style both elements"
+    - ✅ "Both classes are targeted the `both class` selector"

 - Did you make separate rules for the styles unique to each element?
-    ✅  "The individual class names are targeted for styling separately"
+    - ✅ "The `unique class names` are targeted with separate rules"